Go Vulnerability Management

 Vulnerability Detection for Go

-Go’s vulnerability detection package, vulncheck, aims to provide a low-noise, reliable way for Go users to learn about known vulnerabilities that may affect their projects.
-Vulnerability checking is integrated into Go’s tools and services, including a new command line tool, govulncheck, the Go package discovery site, and soon, VS Code Go.
+Go’s vulnerability detection aims to provide a low-noise, reliable way for Go users to learn about known vulnerabilities that may affect their projects.
+Vulnerability checking is integrated into Go’s tools and services, including a new command line tool, govulncheck, the Go package discovery site, major editors like VS Code with the Go extension.

 To start using govulncheck, run the following from your project: